To empower investors and businesses and deliver on their financial goals via customised solutions and fintech.

 Is there a minimum investment amount?

-The typical minimum investment amount is $500 although in certain situations the minimum investment size may be higher.
-Generally, additional investments can be made in multiples of $100 or $500.
+The typical minimum investment amount is $50 although in certain situations the minimum investment size may be higher or lower.
+Generally, additional investments can be made in multiples of $10, $50 or S100 depending on the minimum set for the particular Funding Request.

 What kind of return on investment can I expect?